 Slater and Gordon Comcare National Practice Group Leader Rachael James said the Court determined that in Mr Reeve’s case his injury was cased by a "management" rather than an "administrative" action and was therefore not excluded.

 “A person’s mental health is as important as their physical health,” she said.

 “Our client’s life has obviously not been the same since the incident at work, but he’s pleased that it’s now over.”

-“We are certainly disappointed by the bank’s decision to fight this matter into the Federal Court and the fact that this has gone on for more than three years.”
+“We are certainly disappointed by the bank’s decision to fight this case into the Federal Court and the fact that this has gone on for more than three years.”